 We’ve taken into consideration the needs of the average of traveler, including backpackers and city hoppers and put together our very own list of travel accessories which we feel are worth considering before hitting the road.

 Never go anywhere without these essential travel accessories:

-1. Noise Cancelling headphones
+1. Noise cancelling headphones

 It’s everyone’s worst nightmare.
-A 12-hour flight with that guy 2 rows back blasting R&B tracks out of his ‘personal’ music player and how about when you’re tucked up your hotel bed trying to get some beauty sleep but the couple next door has other ideas.
-Noise canceling headphones are generally light-weight, compact and available for a range of budgets so don’t leave home without them.
+A 12-hour flight with that guy two rows back blasting R&B tracks out of his ‘personal’ music player.
+Been there?
+How about when you’re tucked up your hotel bed trying to get some beauty sleep but the couple next door has other ideas?
+Or, worse still, sharing a hostel dorm room with people who bring the party back with them at 5 am.

 2. Universal plus with multiple USB ports

-Sadly, well over 100 years after the discovery of electricity, the world still can’t come to an agreement on which power outlet is best and it’s a pain in the neck carrying multiple plugs along with all your other bits and pieces.
+Sadly, well over 100 years after the discovery of electricity, the world still can’t come to an agreement on which power outlet is best.
+If you’re going to multiple destinations, it’s a pain in the neck carrying multiple plug adaptors along with all your other bits and pieces.

-Inside every bank card and passport is a tiny chip which contains a large amount of personal data.
-Admittedly the chanced of someone stealing this data is fairly slim but these days its better safe than sorry.
+Inside every bank card and passport is a tiny chip which contains a large amount of your personal data.
+Admittedly, the chanced of someone stealing this data is fairly slim but these days it’s better to be safe than sorry.

 4. Micro Fibre Travel Towel